vegaprotocol/vega/visor/run-config.md

 Name of the upgrade.

-<blockquote>It is recommended to use an upgrade version as a name.</blockquote>
+<blockquote>It is recommended to use the Vega version you wish to upgrade to as the name.
+These can be found in the releases list of the Vega Github repository.</blockquote>
 </dd>

 <dt>